Wellbeing statement

 Week 7 Learning from failure and mistakes

-In response to the increased focus and prioritisation of wellbeing education in primary schools and across Richmond Borough, we have been running this group over the last 5 years.
+In response to the increased focus and prioritisation of wellbeing education in primary schools and across Richmond Borough, we have been running these groups over the last 5 years.
 This forms part of our commitment as a school to supporting the children’s mental health and developing their ability to take on problems and setbacks with increased confidence.
-In the aftermath of the pandemic we believe that this early intervention is particularly key to preventing low level difficulties escalating in later years and at secondary school.

 The Resilience Group is a 4 session programme that we would like to put every child in the school through at some point in their time at Barnes.
-The groups are mixed in terms of year groups.
 Each session is 45 minutes and they take place within the school day.
-The course is run by Hannah Childs and equips children with an understanding of their own emotions and a tool kit of strategies to deal with problems that may arise for them.
+The course is run by Helen Newman and equips children with an understanding of their own emotions and a tool kit of strategies to deal with problems that may arise for them.
 These are life skills that empower children in day- to -day life and increase their confidence when they come across situations that are difficult or challenging emotionally.
 Our aim is to create a positive, resilient mindset that we would like all of them to possess by the time they leave our school.

 Each group usually consists of 4 children from KS2 who meet together for 4 weekly sessions.
 During that time, a range of ideas are explored through talk, interactive games and activities including: